 Using the model of your choice, you can opt to assign value for sales and conversions for one or several touchpoints.

-Each model has pros and cons so be sure to understand which one suits your business best before deciding.
+Each type of attribution has pros and cons, so be sure to understand which one suits your business best before deciding.

 I’ll now review the most common models, categorized by single-touch and multi-touch.

 Single-touch attribution models